shivrya/student-repo-webdev/hw4/code-review.md

 ### Issue #3: Code Refactoring : Redundant Color Variables

 Issue : --darker-blue-transpaent and --darker-blue-even-transpaent color names in styles.css are redudant since there is not much noticeable difference in --darker-blue,  --darker-blue-transpaent, --darker-blue-even-transpaent.
+I removed --darker-blue-transpaent and --darker-blue-even-transpaent colors and I did not see any changes to the user interface, I think the code needs to be refactored.

 Why it is an issue: Redundant colors can lead to unnecessary complexity and maintenance.
 Maintaining a clean and concise code is preferable.
 It's better to remove if it serves a purpose that can be fulfulled by another existing variable.